 Why Would I Want To Do This?

 In addition, members of the household share purchased content across accounts: if you’ve bought a ton of books and your spouse has bought a ton of books, those books are no longer hostage on your separate accounts.
 You can share them with one another without having to buy them again.
-The same goes for audiobooks, apps, and games.
+The same goes for audiobooks, movies, television shows, apps, and games.

 In short if you already have an Amazon Prime account, there’s really no good reason to not take advantage of Amazon Household and share the benefits with your family.